 The Secret to When Leaves Change Color

 It’s true.
-Everyone wants to be out when fall foliage is at its peak, but predicting peak colors isn’t easy.
+Everyone wants to be out when fall color is at its peak, but predicting peak colors isn’t easy.
 Fall foliage reports may be helpful.
 However, often they are not extremely accurate at the time of trip planning.
 Here’s the secret on how to strategize and select the best days for photographing fall colors in the Northeastern United States.

 When to Book Travel for Peak Fall Foliage